virtualsquare/virtualsquare.github.io/status.md

 ## News

+new: vdeplug4 is now in SID

+---

-new: libpam-net ad umps3 are in Debian unstable.
+new: libpam-net ad umps3 are in Debian SID.

 ----

-new: vde-2 new packet is in Debian unstable.
-Now vdeplug4 can move from experiemntal to unstable.
+new: vde-2 new packet is in Debian SID.

 ----